Kshukla10/ai201-project4-provenance-guard/README.md

 appears structurally uniform and may score as AI-like.
 Non-native English speakers who write carefully may also score higher than expected.

+### Signal 3 — Filler Phrase Detection (weight: 20%)
+**What it measures:** The density of AI-characteristic transitional and filler phrases such as "it is important to note", "furthermore", "in conclusion", "delve into", and "plays a crucial role".
+AI writing uses these phrases far more predictably than human writing.

+**Why I chose it:** Completely independent from both other signals — one is semantic, one is structural, this one is lexical pattern matching.
+Each signal captures a genuinely different property of the text.

+**What it misses:** Human writers who have absorbed formal writing conventions may use these phrases naturally.
+Academic writers in particular may trigger false positives on this signal.

 ---

 ## Confidence Scoring

-Signals are combined with a weighted average: confidence = (llm_score × 0.6) + (stylo_score × 0.4)
+Signals are combined with a weighted average: confidence = (llm_score × 0.5) + (stylo_score × 0.3) + (filler_score × 0.2)

-The LLM signal receives higher weight because semantic analysis is harder to fool than structural metrics.
-Stylometrics alone would misfire on formal human writing too often.
+The LLM signal receives the highest weight because semantic analysis is harder to fool than structural or lexical metrics.
+Stylometrics get the second highest weight as a strong structural check.
+Filler phrases get the lowest weight because they can occasionally misfire on formal human writing.

 ### Score thresholds